Quantum hall transformer in a quantum point contact over the full range of transmission: Luttinger liquid model

-In the absence of back-scattering (i.e. $g=0$), which is referred to as the quantum Hall transformer~\cite{chklovskii1998consequences}, the Hamiltonian in Eq.~\ref{eq:ham} is harmonic so that the conductance is independent of temperature.
-By approximating the $K(x)$ profile as exponential over a region of width $d$ and constant otherwise, and using the Kubo formula for the response of the current $j(\omega)$ with perturbation $V(\omega)$, the ac conductivity is analytically solvable, yielding
+In the absence of backscattering (i.e.\ $g=0$), i.e.\ the quantum Hall transformer limit~\cite{chklovskii1998consequences}, the Hamiltonian in Eq.~\ref{eq:ham} is harmonic and the conductance is independent of temperature.
+By approximating the $K(x)$ profile as exponential over a region of width $d$ and constant otherwise (see Fig.~\ref{fig:perturbative_temperature_conductance} inset), the ac conductivity is analytically solvable by matching the boundary conditions of the piecewise solutions, yielding